Earwig: Life cycle and reproduction

+Studies have also shown that the mother does not immediately recognize her own eggs.
+After laying them, she gathers them together, and studies have found mothers to pick up small egg-shaped wax balls or stones by accident.
+Eventually, the impostor eggs were rejected for not having the proper scent.

 The eggs hatch in about seven days.
 The mother may assist the nymphs in hatching.
 When the nymphs hatch, they eat the egg casing and continue to live with the mother.
 The nymphs look similar to their parents, only smaller, and will nest under their mother and she will continue to protect them until their second molt.
 The nymphs feed on food regurgitated by the mother, and on their own molts.
 If the mother dies before the nymphs are ready to leave, the nymphs may eat her.

 After five to six instars, the nymphs will molt into adults.
 The male's forceps will become curved, while the females' forceps remain straight.
 They will also develop their natural color, which can be anything from a light brown (as in the tawny earwig) to a dark black (as in the ringlegged earwig).
 In species of winged earwigs, the wings will start to develop at this time.
 The forewings of an earwig are sclerotized to serve as protection for the membranous hindwings.

-Behaviour
+Behavior

 Most earwigs are nocturnal and inhabit small crevices, living in small amounts of debris, in various forms such as bark and fallen logs.
 Species have been found to be blind and living in caves, or cavernicolous, reported to be found on the island of Hawaii and in South Africa.
 Food typically consists of a wide array of living and dead plant and animal matter.
 For protection from predators, the species Doru taeniatum of earwigs can squirt foul-smelling yellow liquid in the form of jets from scent glands on the dorsal side of the third and fourth abdominal segment.
 It aims the discharges by revolving the abdomen, a maneuver that enables it simultaneously to use its pincers in defense.

 Under exceptional circumstances, earwigs form swarms and can take over significant areas of a district.
-In August 1755 they appeared in vast numbers near Stroud, Gloucestershire, UK, especially in the cracks and crevices of "old wooden buildings...so that they dropped out oftentimes in such multitudes as to literally cover the floor."
-A similar "plague" occurred in 2006, in and around a woodland cabin near the Blue Ridge Mountains, U.S.; it persisted through winter and lasted at least two years.
+In August 1755 they appeared in vast numbers near Stroud, Gloucestershire, UK, especially in the cracks and crevices of "old wooden buildings...so that they dropped out oftentimes in such multitudes as to literally cover the floor".
+A similar "plague" occurred in 2006, in and around a woodland cabin near the Blue Ridge Mountains of the eastern United States; it persisted through winter and lasted at least two years.